Rudxain/Samsung-rants/index.md

 How come I didn't notice this flaw?!
 I've been using this phone for months! (brightness 0, that's why.
 I'm a vampire)

-### Sunlight brightness
+### Sunlight mode

-The system will force the screen **brightness to MAXIMUM VALUE**, if it thinks there's "too much ambient light".
+[Adaptive brightness will force the screen **brightness to MAXIMUM VALUE**](https://forum.xda-developers.com/t/adaptive-brightness-disable-maximized-sunlight-mode.4493467), if it thinks there's "too much ambient light".
 The lux threshold is hardcoded, it's the same regardless of training data.

 This forces me to disable AB temporarily, just to lower the brightness.

-Why implement adaptive brightness if the system will override it anyways?
+This is not "adaptive" at all.

 ### Lockscreen post-processing